En kodare

 1. Ability to customize methods and member variables through the constructor.

-4. Strong defaults with gradual customization opportunities.
+4. Strong defaults, with gradual customization opportunities.

 5. Package common or useful defaults into shortcuts.